 St. Andrews State Park

-St. Andrews State Park One-and-a-half miles of pristine beaches lining the Gulf of Mexico and Grand Lagoon.
-Two piers, a jetty and boat ramp provide ample fishing for anglers.
-Nature trails provide great hiking and bird-watching, and a shuttle is available to Shell Island, where kayaks and snorkel gear are available for rent.
+One-and-a-half miles of pristine beaches lining the Gulf of Mexico and Grand Lagoon, St. Andrews State Park offers it all, including two piers, a jetty and boat ramp that provide ample fishing for anglers, nature trails that provide great hiking and bird-watching, and a shuttle to Shell Island where kayaks and snorkel gear are available for rent.

 Camp Helen State Park

-Camp Helen State Park is bordered on three sides by the Gulf of Mexico and Lake Powell – one of the largest coastal dune lakes in Florida.
-Natural areas range from coastal dunes and salt marshes along the Gulf to freshwater wetlands and sand pine scrub along the lake.
-Activities include swimming, beachcombing, nature study, hiking, and both freshwater and saltwater fishing.
+Camp Helen State Park is bordered on three sides by the Gulf of Mexico and Lake Powell- one of the largest coastal dune lakes in Florida.
+Natural areas range from coastal dunes and salt marshes along the Gulf, to freshwater wetlands and sand pine scrub along the lake.
+Activities include swimming, beachcombing, nature studying, hiking, and both freshwater and saltwater fishing.

 Pine Log and Point Washington State Forests

-Outdoor enthusiasts have endless opportunities in the area’s two state forests.
-Pine Log State Forest is a popular spot for picnicking, hiking, off-road bicycling, horseback riding, fishing and hunting.
-Point Washington State Forest is less developed and is widely used for hunting, off-road biking and hiking on its 19 miles of trails.
+Outdoor enthusiasts have endless opportunities in the area’s two state forests located outside of Bay County.
+Pine Log State Forest is a popular spot for picnicking, hiking, off-road bicycling, horseback riding, fishing, and hunting.
+Point Washington State Forest is less developed and is widely used for hunting, off-road biking, and hiking on its 19 miles of trails.
 It is a favorite location for wildlife and bird-watching.

 Econfina Creek Canoe Trail is officially designated as part of Florida’s Statewide System of Greenways and Trails.
-This trail is an awesomely beautiful, curving creek with twenty-two miles of narrow, twisting and swiftly flowing waters.
+This trail is a beautiful, curving creek with twenty-two miles of narrow, twisting, and swiftly flowing waters.
 High limestone walls and sand bluffs, lush vegetation, and abundant wildlife characterize this remote creek.
 The upper section is narrow with tight curves and several fast water chutes.
 The lower section is spring-fed and slower.

 Greenways and Trails

 Greenways and Trails is a system which spans the entire island of Panama City Beach with some 25 miles of paved trails.
-Gayle’s Trails connects to St. Andrews State Park on the East end of the beach, and to the 3,000-acre nature park Pines & Ponds on the west end of the beach.
+Gayle’s Trails connects to St. Andrews State Park on the east end of the beach, and to the 3,000-acre nature park Pines & Ponds on the west end of the beach.
 The trail head is located at the corner of Hwy.
 79 South and Hwy.
-98. More information about the Conservation Park.
-View all nature, walking and biking trails.
+98. Find trails at the Conservation Park, and view all nature, walking and biking trails.